intervortex/vortex/site/content/posts/community/2022-01-05-compost-why-2021-was-actually-a-great-year.md

 **(10.)** The Beach Boys - Pet Sounds (1966)

-As the list started to take shape, I couldn't help but think how quaint and how cliche.
-I can't get over how comfy this is, how it reminds me of christmases past and of long car rides, being cramped in the middle seat between my brother and sister.
+As the list started to take shape, I couldn't help but think "how quaint" and "how cliché".
+I just can't get over how comfy this is, how it reminds me of christmases past and of long car rides, being cramped in the middle seat between my brother and sister.

 ![](img/posts/ceremonyofopposites.jpg)